 Rachael’s Wish List:

 A tea Advent calendar.
-Aldi sells Advent calendars for almost everything else under the sun, including a coffee Advent calendar.
-So why not a calendar that gives a nod to that other popular hot drink?
+Aldi sells Advent calendars for almost everything else under the sun, including a coffee Advent calendar (although they dropped the coffee calendar during the 2022 holiday season).
+Why not a calendar that gives a nod to that other popular hot drink?
 It could have a mix of different-flavored herbal teas, fruity teas, green teas, black teas, and more.

 Clotted cream.
-This British favorite is good for spooning on top of scones, and Aldi sells scones several times a year, so it seems like this would make good business sense for Aldi.
-I usually only find clotted cream at international grocery stores, but Aldi is uniquely suited to sell a product like clotted cream because of its German/European origins and because it routinely sells other international products including German fare, Greek food, Indian-inspired food, ice cream from Eastern Europe, Italian food, and more.
+This British favorite is good for spooning on top of scones, and Aldi sells scones several times a year.
+I usually only find clotted cream at international grocery stores, but Aldi is uniquely suited to sell clotted cream because of its European origins and because it routinely sells other international products including German fare, Greek food, Indian-inspired food, ice cream from Eastern Europe, Italian food, and more.
 Aldi is like a miniature global grocery store.
 Plus, if Aldi can sell other British treats such as jarred lemon curd, surely they could sell jars of clotted cream once a year.

 Single lemons and limes.
 These have been on my Aldi wish list for years.
-I often only need a single lemon or lime for a recipe, not an entire bag.
+I often only need a single lemon or lime for a recipe such as fajitas, chicken salad, or guacamole, not an entire bag.
 I don’t want to always be making sugary drinks or desserts just to use up the bag.
 So I often make an extra stop at a traditional grocery store to buy a single fruit.